1- Sisters Reunited

-The aroma of the freshly cut grass linger in the air just as Savannah, owner of the Golden Ranch and SG Designs, watches her sister open up the front gates.
+The aroma of the freshly cut grass linger in the air just as Savannah, the owner of the Golden Ranch and SG Designs, watches her sister open up the front gates.
 She pulls on a jacket and walks out of the house.
 She unlocks her car from afar as her sister spots her.
 Her blonde curls relax against her shoulders as she jogs up to Savannah.

-Scarlet frowns at her nickname.
-After she dressed as Red Riding Hood on Halloween when she was 9 and refused to change out of her costume, Savannah had called her Red, despite her constant arguments against it.
-Scarlet walks in front of her sister’s path to her car, “You’re only 19, Sav.
+Scarlett frowns at her nickname.
+After she dressed as Red Riding Hood on Halloween when she was 9 and refused to change out of her costume, Savannah has always called her Red, despite her constant arguments against it.
+Scarlett walks in front of her sister’s path to her car, “You’re only 19, Sav.
 You shouldn’t have to work like this.
 What happened to Mom and Dad was tragic, but they’re gone.
 We’re stable now and together.
 That’s what matters.
 Do what you love, not something you like.”
 Her voice starts to crack, “I need you here with me.
 How can this ranch survive without you?
 You’re the best trainer and rider we have.
 You’re what makes this place so special.”

 “Hold it right there, Red.”
 Savannah stops in her tracks, “I never said anything about riding.”

 “I’ll see you soon, little sis.”
-Savannah waves good-bye to her sister before turning onto the road leading onto the highway.
+Savannah waves goodbye to her sister before turning onto the road leading onto the highway.
 Her sister waves to her until her car is no longer in view.
 She walks over to Cole, the office manger, who was calling her name.

 “Practice is in a few minutes.
 I’m gathering up the team.
-We can qualifiers in a week.
+We have qualifiers in a week.
 We need to be ready.”
 He dips his brown cowboy hat and hands her a piece of paper.
 “We just got an email from my sister.”

-From: Little Bumble Bee <[email protected]>
+“From: Little Bumble Bee <[email protected]>

 To: Annoying Bear <[email protected]>

 Subject: Lightbulb!
-Tell Scarlet ASAP!
+Tell Letty ASAP!

 Hey big bro!